FreeBeerComeHere/meraki-detect-connected-users/README.md

 - Update the DynamoDB table with the user's status

 ## Steps
-1. Deploy the `ACM certificate.yaml` template through Cloudformation so you can use it with Cloudfront
+1. Deploy the `ACM certificate.yaml` template through Cloudformation so you can use it with Cloudfront:

 ```aws cloudformation create-stack --stack-name <name> --template-body file://<location>.yaml --parameters ParameterKey=CertificateFqdn,ParameterValue=<certificate CN> --region us-east-1```

 2. TBC